Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Conclusion

 \section{Conclusion}

-The nonlinear particle dynamics at the 1/3 resonance used for resonant slow extraction induces a frequency modulation of betatron oscillations, which results in the appearance of additional betatron sidebands of higher order.
+The nonlinear particle dynamics at the third-integer resonance used for resonant slow extraction induces a frequency modulation of betatron oscillations, which results in the appearance of additional betatron sidebands of higher order.
 The second order betatron sidebands are observed prominently in \gls{btf} measurements and Schottky spectra and can be used for transverse excitation of the beam.
 For \gls{rfko} slow extraction, excitation of these second order sidebands requires a larger excitation power, but improves the spill quality significantly.
-As the excitation at the nonlinear second order band couples to particles near the separatrix, it effectively \enquote{scrapes off} the beam from the outside rather than pushing particles out from the inside of the phase space distribution.
-Thereby, accumulation of particles in the vicinity of the separatrix is avoided, reducing the vulnerability to processes diminishing the spill quality. \\
+As the excitation at the nonlinear second order band couples to particles near the separatrix, it effectively extracts the beam by pushing out particles from the outside rather than from the inside of the phase space distribution.
+Thereby, the accumulation of particles in the vicinity of the separatrix is reduced and at the same time the flow of particles across the separatrix is sped up, which reduces the vulnerability to processes diminishing the spill quality. \\